DesiQuintans/desiderata/README.md

 It is often necessary to break a very long string (e.g. a table caption) across several lines in your source code to keep it readable, but these linebreaks and spaces end up being printed in the final output.
 This function removes hard-wrap whitespace characters while preserving the ones you explicitly add with `\n`.

-`uw()` will replace any linebreak that is followed by any number of spaces with a single space.
+`uw()` will take any linebreak that is followed by any number of spaces and replace it with a single space (or whatever string you specify in the `join` argument).
 This means that **if you want to insert a linebreak `\n` manually, then it should not have any spaces after it**.
 A `\n` at the very end of the line will be kept, and this is the most sensible way to format the text anyway.

 Also note that since `uw()` uses the presence of indenting spaces to decide whether a piece of text is hard-wrapped, text that merely goes to the 0th column is not unwrapped.
 Compare: